 Peoples of the Western Serengeti, a video produced with Goshen College ITS Media, June 2002

 The Mara Cultural Heritage Digital Library, Greenstone platform, primary sources from research in the Mara Region including audio, video, text and visual.

 Faculty Research Fellow, Center for Intercultural Teaching and Learning 2011-12

-Sabbatical Year 2010-11 from Goshen College for 3 months of research in Tanzania, writing a book manuscript, “A Gendered History of Social Network Memory in the Mara Region, Tanzania, 1880-present” and work on the Mara Cultural Heritage Digital Library.
+Sabbatical Year 2010-11 from Goshen College for 3 months of research in Tanzania, writing a book manuscript, “Claiming Civic Virtue: Gendered Network Memory in the Mara Region, Tanzania,” and work on the Mara Cultural Heritage Digital Library.